64octets/python-bitcoinlib-scripting/README.md

 We have found basic examples hard to find online, so we thought we would make a few to help others to learn

 ##### Lesson 1

 We show how to query the wallet to obtain its balance then how to send coins in 00-send.py

 ##### Lesson 2

 We show you how to access the following objects:

 *CBlock, CTransaction, CTxIn, COutPoint and CTxOut*

 ##### Extras

-We show you how to search the blockchain
+We show you how to search the blockchain and more!

 #### Setup